Find out about how Darktrace's unique approach delivers next-generation cyber defense to leading world organizations.

 Darktrace is committed to closing the gap between sophisticated attack methodologies and defense technology.
 It is revolutionizing the cyber security sector with its new and unique approach of Enterprise Immune Systems, based on ground-breaking technology developed at the University of Cambridge, which represents a new approach to protecting against serious cyber threats.

 Our technologists are world experts in signal processing and machine learning, and have experience deploying some of the world's largest software systems, dealing with highly sensitive data while complying with changing standards.

 Over the past decade, our team has worked to protect critical information assets and intellectual property in an increasingly hostile global environment.
 Working at the forefront of national security, we learned how to observe and monitor behaviors to determine what is normal and abnormal.
 By analyzing subtle information, we were able to make decisions about when to act on relevant threats.

 Our technology takes the same intelligence-led approach.
-Behavioral Cyber Defense uniquely emulates human intelligence by automatically learning new and evolving behaviors and adaptively understanding what represents real threat within complex, changing environments.
+Enterprise Immune Systems are uniquely capable of learning 'self' automatically, and adaptively understanding what represents real threat within complex, changing environments.

 Darktrace's unique technology provides global corporations with true cyber intelligence, leveraging the most advanced technology and expertise in the world today to stop damaging cyber-attack.